 - Bellevue Solar Project in Yamhill County was completed in 2011 by developer EDF Renewables.
-This photovoltaic project has the capacity to generate 2 MW of electricity-- enough to power over 200 Oregon homes.
+This photovoltaic project has the capacity to generate 2 MW of electricity--enough to power over 200 Oregon homes4.

-- Several large retailers in Oregon have gone solar, including Walgreens, Kohl's, REI, Safeway and Intel.
-IKEA has installed one of the largest corporate photovoltaic systems in the state with 497 kW of solar capacity at their location in Portland
+- Several large retailers in Oregon have gone solar, including Walgreens, Kohl's, REI, Safeway, and Intel.
+IKEA has installed one of the largest corporate photovoltaic systems in the state with 497 kW of solar capacity at their location in Portland6.

 See our solar installations maps.